A Parameter-Free Tour of the Binary Black Hole Population: Stop Three: Component Spins

 \textit{2.
 No special features required at $\chi=0$ or $\chi=1$.} Although binary black holes exhibit a preference for small spins, the data do not require sharp or discontinuous excesses of non-spinning or maximally spinning black holes.
 The possible existence of these features has been the subject of much scrutiny.
 Initial work found that gravitational-wave data were consistent with two distinct subpopulations: a ``spike'' comprising the majority of the binary population and a secondary broad sub-population centered at $\chi\approx 0.5$ and possibly extending to large spins~\cite{Roulet2021}.
-Later work further asserted that such features were in fact \textit{required} by the data~\cite{Galaudage2021}.\footnote{{A subsequent erratum~\cite{Galaudage2022} diminished the initial evidence in Ref.~\cite{Galaudage2021} distinct non-spinning and spinning sub-populations, bringing their conclusions into closer agreement with those of Refs.~\cite{O3b-pop,Mould2022,Callister2022,Tong2022}}} And both Refs.~\cite{Roulet2021,Galaudage2021} suggested that the failure by other analyses to properly model a zero-spin sub-population led to spurious identification of spin-orbit misalignment among the black hole population (to be discussed further below).
-Follow-up investigations, however, have since concluded instead that the data remain agnostic about zero-spin or rapidly-spinning sub-populations~\cite{O3b-pop,Mould2022,Callister2022,Tong2022}.
+Later work further asserted that such features were in fact \textit{required} by the data~\cite{Galaudage2021}.\footnote{{A subsequent erratum~\cite{Galaudage2022} diminished the initial evidence in Ref.~\cite{Galaudage2021} for distinct non-spinning and spinning sub-populations, bringing their conclusions into closer agreement with those of Refs.~\cite{O3b-pop,Mould2022,Callister2022,Tong2022}}} And both Refs.~\cite{Roulet2021,Galaudage2021} suggested that the failure by other analyses to properly model a zero-spin sub-population led to spurious identification of spin-orbit misalignment among the black hole population (to be discussed further below).
+Follow-up investigations, however, have since concluded that the data remain agnostic about zero-spin or rapidly-spinning sub-populations~\cite{O3b-pop,Mould2022,Callister2022,Tong2022}.

 In our Fig.~\ref{fig:chi-cost}, we see no indication of an excess of non-spinning systems, nor do we see any feature suggesting a sub-population of rapidly spinning black holes.
-There may \textit{exist} a small number of rapidly spinning black holes; as illustrated in Fig.~\ref{fig:spin_cdfs} we infer the 95th percentile of the spin magnitude distribution to occur at $\chi_{95\%} = \SpinMagnitudeNinetyFive$.
-We emphasize, however, that there is no observational evidence that these systems comprise a physically distinct sub-population, and not simply an extended tail of a single predominantly low-spin population.
+There may \textit{exist} a small number of rapidly spinning black holes; as illustrated in Fig.~\ref{fig:spin_cdfs}, we infer the 95th percentile of the spin magnitude distribution to occur at $\chi_{95\%} = \SpinMagnitudeNinetyFive$.
+We emphasize, however, that there is no observational evidence that these systems comprise a physically distinct subpopulation and not simply an extended tail of a single, predominantly low-spin population.
 Consistent results have also been found when alternatively using splines to flexibly model the black hole spin distribution~\cite{Edelman2022b,Golomb2022}.